myrtleTree33/cs4248-assignment-2/README.txt

 ## Production

-Both trainer and tester programs are found in `final/`.
+Both trainer and tester programs are found in `final/trainer` and `final/tester` respectively.

 ### Training